 Behavioral Health agencies, as well as school personnel and social workers have been trained in Trauma Informed Care.
 Trauma Informed Care is the understanding of trauma and knowing that responses to trauma can induce additional, unintentional trauma.

-For a list of Trauma Informed Care providers, refer to the County Community Service Array, Appendix 4.2.
+For a list of Providers trained in Trauma Informed Care, please refer to the Community Service Array in Appendix 4.2

 SECTION 7: DATA SYSTEMS AND EVALUATION

 CONTINUOUS QUALITY IMPROVEMENT